hchautran/SparseSAM/README.md

 ## Results

-All numbers measured in this repo (not the paper) on **NVIDIA A100X-20C (sm80)** · PyTorch 2.5.1 + CUDA 12.1.
+All numbers measured  on **NVIDIA A100X-20C (sm80)** · PyTorch 2.5.1 + CUDA 12.1.
 Per-task tables, ablations, reproduce commands, and CSV pointers live next to each task entry point:

 | Task | What it measures | Headline | Full results |
 |---|---|---|---|